 Civil rights laws have two basic provisions: equal access to the program, and equal treatment once in the program.
+The Title IX athletics policies follow this same basic civil rights approach - access and treatment.
 The Title IX athletics policy for equal access is addressed by the program component of the "accommodation of interests and abilities," which incorporates the much debated and litigated three-part test.
 The policies for equal treatment of those who have become participants are addressed by 12 other program components.

-The Policy Interpretation outlines factors within the 13 program components, which are separated into three major categories for compliance findings, namely: 1) the Accommodation of Interests and Abilities; 2) Athletic Financial Assistance; and 3) Other Athletic Benefits and Opportunities, which includes the 11 program components of - equipment and supplies; scheduling of games and practice times; travel and per diem allowances; tutoring; coaching; locker rooms, practice, and competitive facilities; medical and training facilities and services; housing and dining facilities and services; publicity; support services (administrative and clerical support, and office space); and recruitment of student-athletes.
+The 1979 Policy Interpretation outlines factors within these 13 program components, which are separated by OCR into three major categories for compliance findings: 1) the Accommodation of Interests and Abilities; 2) Athletic Financial Assistance; and 3) Other

+Athletic Benefits and Opportunities, which includes the 11 program components of - equipment and supplies; scheduling of games and practice times; travel and per diem allowances; tutoring; coaching; locker rooms, practice, and competitive facilities; medical and training facilities and services; housing and dining facilities and services; publicity; support services; and recruitment of student-athletes.